 After the war a complete new bar room was built capable of serving the lounge area and function room.
 The club continued to prosper and in the late seventies the grass tennis court was removed; replaced with two hard surface courts, and a double skittle alley and snooker room added.
 At this period club membership was 2000 and there was a waiting list to join.

 At the start of the 21st century the fortunes of the club were not so good and it was decided that footprint of the club was too large for the membership.
 In 2013 the club leased the function room to a restaurant.
 The snooker table was moved into the end of the lounge - the snooker room becoming the new function room.
-So in 2017 the club is still very much part of the village as was envisaged by the founders.
+So as of 2019 the club is still very much part of the village as was envisaged by the founders.

 FRI: 11.30am - 2.30pm, 6pm - 11.30pm

 Functions & Bookings Email: